deas/csr-approver/charts/csr-approver/README.md

-# kubelet-csr-approver
+# csr-approver

-Kubelet CSR approver is a Kubernetes controller whose sole purpose is to auto-approve [`kubelet-serving` Certificate Signing Request (CSR)](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs), provided these CSRs comply with a series of configurable, provider-specific,
+CSR approver is a Kubernetes controller whose sole purpose is to auto-approve [`kubelet-serving` Certificate Signing Request (CSR)](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs), provided these CSRs comply with a series of configurable, provider-specific,